Taking your pension

 If your normal pension age is 63, you will be required to pay contributions for the extra pensionable service you build up after age 63.
 If your normal pension age is 60, no further contributions are payable if you work after age 60, but you will still build up extra pensionable service.

-The Lifetime Allowance (LTA) is a limit placed on the value of benefits in registered pension schemes that you accumulate in your lifetime and is currently £1,073,100 (2023/2023 tax year).
+The Lifetime Allowance is a limit placed on the value of benefits in registered pension schemes individuals can accumulate in their lifetime without incurring tax charges.
+It was £1,073,100 for the 2023/2024 tax year.

-The Lifetime Allowance tax charge in respect of savings in excess of the LTA was removed from April 2023, and the Lifetime Allowance will be abolished from April 2024.
+The Lifetime Allowance tax charge in respect of savings in excess of the Lifetime Allowance was removed from April 2023 (and taxed at marginal rate instead) and the Lifetime Allowance was abolished from 6 April 2024.
+HM Revenue & Customs (HMRC) has provided some clarification on how this will work and the industry is waiting for more guidance.

 Planning for the future